nicolas-kourtellis/kpath-centrality/README.md

 help you compile the necessary code and produce a single executable.

 User input:

-The user input for these algorithms is the following:
+The user input for these algorithms is shown when the executable is called without the appropriate arguments:

 $ ./rand-brandes_adap-sampl_centrality
 Usage: ./rand-brandes_adap-sampl_centrality <infile.gml> <outfile.csv>
 <epsilon for rand-bet> <c-threshold for adap-sampl> <pivots for adap-sampl>

+Example of a correct execution:

 $ ./rand-brandes_adap-sampl_centrality ../test-datasets/1K.gml ../test-datasets/1K.csv 0.05 5 20

 If the input graph is unweighted, the value "1" should be used to signify this.